 Most schools require a specific assortment of three to five letters of recommendation; do not exceed their limits.
 When selecting the three to five people from whom you would like to receive letters, consider selecting individuals who know you in different ways so that the packet of letters will portray a variety of your strengths.
 In general, a strong assortment of letters typically includes the following three to four letters:

-- A faculty member who taught you in a science (biology, chemistry, neuroscience, or physics course) who got to know you well enough to comment upon your intellectual engagement as a student
+- A faculty member who taught you in a science course (biology, chemistry, neuroscience, or physics) who got to know you well enough to comment upon your intellectual engagement as a student

 - An additional faculty member from any course (science or non-science) who also got to know you well enough to comment upon your intellectual engagement